 Her book didn’t disappoint.
 And it isn’t just for women.

-Whether you’ve already mastered money or if you’re just realizing that you need a plan to conquer your debt, The Feminist Financial Handbook has something for you.
-You can deepen your understanding of the history of income inequality or use the resources provided to figure out how to go back to college.
+Whether you’ve already mastered money or if you’re just realizing you need a plan to conquer your debt, The Feminist Financial Handbook has something for you.
+You can deepen your understanding of the history of income inequality.
+Or use the book’s resources to figure out how to go back to college.

 Using personal stories from women who have faced adversity, Brynne teaches us all something – from the history of why women face financial challenges to learning to focus on what we can control.